nadavmatalon/great_book_of_walkthroughs/README.md

 Margarita 	-

-Nic 	-	Scraping Websites? (it that the correct termk? :-)
+Nic 	-	Scraping Websites? (it this the correct term? :-)

 ?   	-	Javascript (general guide / concrete examples)